Wonderland – ‘The Fade of Fallen Memories’

 Making The Door

 Although it was a very big prop, creating the door was one of the most enjoyable things I have ever made.
-It was a complete indulgence, and journey into the unknown of how on earth I was going to do it.
+It was a complete indulgence and journey into the unknown of how on earth I was going to do it.
 As always I start with the finished look in my head and then work backwards for what to do next, pretty much making it up as I go along.
-The base was a huge plastic cast of an original 19th century French door from a special effects company I have manged to track down.
+The base was a huge plastic cast of an original 19th century French door from a special effects company I have managed to track down.
 This became my base, as well a big selection of ornate casts taken from the same period and some extra wooden pieces and trims I collected from DIY stores.
-From this point on everything else was made and hand pained by myself, until my husband Matt built the frame we would need to support the structure on location.
-It was slow going, the plastic was incredibly thick and hard to cut, even with a hot knife tool.
+From this point on everything else was made and hand painted by myself, until my husband Matt built the frame we would need to support the structure on location.
+It was slow going, the plastic was incredibly thick and hard to cut, there were blisters and tears, but the end effect was everything I could have hoped it was monumental.

 Painting the door panels and adding extra wooden pieces for further decoration